dprakash2101/GeminiSharp/README.md

 # GeminiSharp

 GeminiSharp is a C# client SDK for interacting with Google's Gemini API, enabling seamless integration of Gemini's powerful text generation capabilities into your .NET applications.
 It provides a simple, flexible, and robust interface for generating content using Gemini models.

 ## Features

 *   **Easy-to-use C# Client:** Provides a straightforward API for interacting with Google's Gemini API from your .NET applications.
-*   **Text Generation Focus:** Currently, GeminiSharp is optimized for text generation tasks.
-Future releases will expand to support other Gemini functionalities.
+*   **Text Generation & Structured Output:** Supports both free-form text generation and structured output using JSON schema.
 *   **API Key Authentication:** Securely authenticate with the Gemini API using your API key.
 *   **Configurable Model Selection:** Easily specify the Gemini model to use for content generation.
 *   **Configurable Base URL:** Customize the base URL for future flexibility and alternative endpoint support.
 *   **Error Handling:** Robustly handles API errors and exceptions, providing informative error messages.
 *   **NuGet Package Support:** Simple installation via NuGet package manager.

 ## Current Status

-GeminiSharp currently focuses on text generation functionality.
+GeminiSharp initially focused only on text generation.
+We have now added support for structured output generation using JSON schemas.
 Future development will include:

 - **Vision support** 📷
 - **Audio understanding** 🎧